zhongyin/zhongyin.github.io/README.md

 - [moeru-ai/airi](https://github.com/moeru-ai/airi) - 💖🧸 Self hosted, you-owned Grok Companion, a container of souls of waifu, cyber livings to bring them into our worlds, wishing to achieve Neuro-sama's altitude.
 Capable of realtime voice chat, Minecraf
 - [siteboon/claudecodeui](https://github.com/siteboon/claudecodeui) - Use Claude Code, OpenCode, Cursor CLI, and Codex on mobile and web with CloudCLI (aka Claude Code UI).
 CloudCLI is a free open source webui/GUI that helps you manage your Claude Code session and proje
 - [supermemoryai/supermemory](https://github.com/supermemoryai/supermemory) - Memory and context engine + app that is extremely fast, scalable, and can be run fully locally.
 The Memory API for the AI era.
-- [iOfficeAI/AionUi](https://github.com/iOfficeAI/AionUi) - Free, local, open-source 24/7 Cowork app for OpenClaw, Hermes Agent, Claude Code, Codex, OpenCode, Gemini CLI and 20+ more CLI | Customize your assistants | Star if you like it!
+- [iOfficeAI/AionUi](https://github.com/iOfficeAI/AionUi) - Open-source 24/7 Cowork app for OpenClaw, Hermes, Claude Code, Codex, OpenCode and 20+ more CLI Agent | Customize your assistants | Team them up ｜Star if you like it!
 - [mountain-loop/yaak](https://github.com/mountain-loop/yaak) - The most intuitive desktop API client.
 Organize and execute REST, GraphQL, WebSockets, Server Sent Events, and gRPC 🦬
 - [google-gemini/gemini-cli](https://github.com/google-gemini/gemini-cli) - An open-source AI agent that brings the power of Gemini directly into your terminal.
 - [supabase/supabase](https://github.com/supabase/supabase) - The Postgres development platform.
 Supabase gives you a dedicated Postgres database to build your web, mobile, and AI applications.